microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroupAppRoleAssignment.md

 This example demonstrates how to remove the specified group application role assignment.

-- `-ObjectId` parameter specifies the object ID of a group.
+- `-GroupId` parameter specifies the object ID of a group.
 - `-AppRoleAssignmentId` parameter specifies the object ID of a group application role assignment.

 ## Parameters